PilzDE/pilz_robots/prbt_hardware_support/README.md

 In the [system overview section](#overview-system-components), you can find a component diagram showing the overall architecture of our system.
-The component diagram shows all our nodes and the connection between them.
+The component diagram shows all our nodes and the connections between them.

 **Please note:**